 A battery bank will help you get the power you need when the grid goes down or during tough weather conditions.
-Battery banks are also great for storing solar energy so that it can be used at night, cloudy days, or while on vacation on your off grid cabin.
+Battery banks are also great for storing solar energy so that they can be used at night, on cloudy days, or while on vacation on your off grid cabin.

-We show you the types of banks you can create, the requirements and the process to building your own battery bank at home.
+We show you the types of banks you can create, the requirements, and the process of building your own battery bank at home.

 Building a battery bank